threeal/cmake-starter/README.md

 Do the following steps to replace all the sample information from the template with the new project information:
 - Replace the content of this `README.md` file with the description of the new project.
 Refer to [this documentation](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) for more information about adding READMEs to a project.
 - Rename the main module file ([`cmake/MyProject.cmake`](./cmake/MyProject.cmake)) to match the correct project name.
-- Modify the package config file ([`cmake/MyProjectConfig.cmake`](./cmake/MyProjectConfig.cmake)) as follows:
-  - Rename the file to match the correct project name.
-  - Modify the content to include the correct main module file.
 - Modify the test files ([`test/git_clone.cmake`](./test/git_clone.cmake)) to include the correct main module file.
 - Modify the [`CMakeLists.txt`](./CMakeLists.txt) file as follows:
   - Replace the project name, version, description, and homepage URL.
   - Rename the options to be prefixed with the correct project name.
   - Modify to include the correct main module file.
+  - Rename the package config file to be prefixed with the correct project name and modify it to include the correct main module file.
-  - Rename the package version file to be prefixed with the correct project name.
+  - Rename the package config version file to be prefixed with the correct project name.
   - Modify to install the correct files to the correct destination.
 - Modify workflow files as follows:
   - Use the correct project name in the [`build.yaml`](./.github/workflows/build.yaml) workflow file.